Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the bottom right of the circle represents the most likely outcome of the situation given present circumstances.
+Click for DetailsThe middle right card represents the force drawing you towards the second possible outcome.
 Queen of Swords: The essence of air behaving as water, such as a refreshing mist: A person gifted with both keen logic and natural intuition, giving them uncanny powers of perception and insight.
 One who easily sees past deception and confusion to the heart of a matter, and understands both sides of any argument.
 The embodiment of calm, forthrightness, and wit, in the face of even the most trying circumstances.